clue-labs/terminal2gif/README.md

 ### terminal2gif record

-The `record` command starts an interactive recording session that will guide you through the progress of recording your terminal session and playing it back in order to create a gif for you.
+The `record` command starts an interactive recording session that will guide you through the process of recording your terminal session and playing it back in order to create a gif for you.
 Just run:

 ```bash